 Ritika Sharma, a 48 year old tax professional, was suggested an LAVH (laparoscopically assisted vaginal hysterectomy) after the diagnosis of fibroids in an enlarged uterus.
-She had been ignoring the pain since long but when it became unbearable, she decided to consult Dr Swati Sinha, Obstetrician-Gynecologist at Sitaram Bhartia in South Delhi.
+She had been ignoring the pain since long but when it became unbearable, she decided to consult Dr. Anita Sabherwal Anand, Senior Obstetrician-Gynecologist at Sitaram Bhartia in South Delhi.

 What is LAVH (Laparoscopically assisted vaginal hysterectomy) ?

-“LAVH is a common surgical procedure in which the uterus and cervix is removed by doing the surgery partially by laparoscopy and partially through a vaginal route,” explains Dr Swati.
+“LAVH is a common surgical procedure in which the uterus and cervix is removed by doing the surgery partially by laparoscopy and partially through a vaginal route,” explains Dr. Anita.

 LAVH is recommended in situations where a vaginal hysterectomy (NDVH) is difficult to perform.
 These include: